Making a decision - Statutory flexible working requests

 Bringing a companion

-As an employer, you should allow the employee to bring someone if it's a reasonable request.
-For example, if they ask to bring another employee or a trade union representative.
+If the request is reasonable you should allow them to bring another employee or a trade union representative.

-In some circumstances, it might be reasonable for the employee to ask to bring someone else.
-For example, under discrimination law employers must make reasonable adjustments for disabled employees.
+In some circumstances, you might have a legal obligation to allow a companion.
+Under discrimination law employers must make reasonable adjustments for disabled employees.
 This might mean allowing a support worker or someone with knowledge of the disability to attend.

 The companion's role is to support the employee.
 They can take notes for the employee, but should not represent the employee or speak on their behalf.